RiccardoBiondi/segmentation/docs/source/script.rst

 ======
 Since the segmentation of several patients is time-consuming, some scripts to automatize this process are provided.
-The scripts are in two versions: bash and Powershell.
+The scripts are in two versions: bash and PowerShell.
 The segmentation approach is different, instead of to perform the entire segmentation of all the patient all at once, the segmentation steps are divided into two different steps :